cea-hpc/modules/doc/source/module.rst

  The following shells are supported: sh, dash, csh, tcsh, bash, ksh, ksh93, zsh and fish.

+ *Shell* could also be set to ``bash-eval``.
+In this mode, bash shell *script* is not sourced but the output resulting from its execution is evaluated to determine the environment changes it does.

  .. only:: html

     .. versionadded:: 4.6